Chínipas River

-The Chínipas is river of northwestern Mexico.
+The Chínipas is a river of northwestern Mexico.
 The Chinipas arises deep in the Sierra Madre Occidental in the state of Chihuahua, and then flows through long rugged canyon systems into the state of Sinaloa until it finally joins the main trunk of the Fuerte River in the western foothills of the Sierra Madre Occidental.
 The Fuerte River then flows westward over the western coastal plain of Sonora to the Pacific Ocean, emerging very near the port of Topolobampo.

 Geography

 The Chínipas River is the northwest most of the six rivers that make the six distinct extensive canyons in the Sierra Madre Occidental that are collectively referred to as the Copper Canyon area.
 All six rivers flow into the Fuerte River.
 Each of the six large rivers that flow into the Fuerte River have deep rugged canyons, and these canyons have many ravines and tributaries.
 Topographically the Copper Canyon region is a very rugged and remote area with few towns and few roads.

 Going upstream from the Fuerte River on the Chinipas River, there is the town of Chinipas, Chihuahua and further upstream the town of Oteros, Chihuahua.
 The town of Uruachi, Chihuahua lies in a side canyon north of the Chinipas River.
 The mining town of Maguarichi, Chihuahua lies in another side canyon to the north of the Chinipas river.

 The Oteros River is a major tributary of the Chinipas, entering the Chínipas River near the town of Oteros.
 The Chinipas and the Oteros Rivers each lie in deep canyons with many side ravines.
 After the two rivers are joined they continue in the large Chínipas/Oteros canyon, also having many side ravines.

 The Canyon of the Chínipas/Otero is estimated to be 1600 meters or 5,250 feet deep.